rbott/ganeti-os-simpleimage/README.md

 $ git clone git@github.com:rbott/ganeti-os-simpleimage simple-image
 ```

-Ganeti should automatically pick up the new OS provider and show a similar output to this:
+Ganeti should automatically pick up the new OS provider and show output similar to this:
 ```shell
 $ gnt-os list
 Name